York01/Artificial_Intelligence/README.md

 # Artificial Intelligence
-Projects and final for **CECS545 Artificial Intelligence** taught by Dr. Yampolskiy in Fall 2021 at the University of Louisville's J.B.
+Projects and final for **CSE 545 Artificial Intelligence** taught by Dr. Yampolskiy in Fall 2021 at the University of Louisville's J.B.
 Speed School of Engineering.

 Per the syllabus, this course taught how to: